liquidvisual/liquidvisual-New/src/pages/tutorials/index.md

 ---
-layout: homepage
+layout: internal/tutorials
-title: Home
+title: Tutorials
-permalink: /
+permalink: /tutorials/
-theme: "home-theme"
 ---

 <!--- This child document initializes the page in Jekyll. -->